dzakibuchori/angular-js-test-dzakibuchori/answer.md

     we define data in component class in typescript file

 3. In Angular What lifecycle you can run after instance created ?

+    lifecycle of component in angular separated at 8 stages after the `constructor` begin, each stage run after another. the stages divided into two different phases one is linked to the component itself and another one linked to the children of it.

+    8 stages are :
+    - ngOnChanges
+    - ngOnInit
+    - ngDoCheck

+        the following for linked to the children :
+        - ngAfterContentInit
+        - ngAfterContentChecked
+        - ngAfterViewInit
+        - ngAfterViewChecked
+    - ngOnDestroy

 4. How to trigger an event and handling it in Angular ?
 5. How to handling input in Angular ?
 6. How to make class html tag receive property ?